rfyiamcool/struct_attrib/README.md

 # struct_attrib

-get meta info in a data.
+get meta attrib in a data.

+the code base on https://github.com/knowru.

 ## Usage